-The Social and Policy Sciences Requirements consist of two semesters of work in specified doctoral courses.
+The Social and Policy Sciences Requirements consist of two semesters of work in specified doctoral courses to develop an understanding of the basic conceptual and analytic framework in two of the social sciences.
 One semester develops an appreciation and understanding of research paradigms from an economics perspective.
-The other semester develops an appreciation and understanding of research paradigms from another social science perspective: for example, organizations, social psychology, or political science.
-Requiring students to master research paradigms in two perspectives insures that they will have the breadth to do effective social science research.
+The other semester develops an appreciation and understanding of research paradigms from another social science perspective: for example, organizations, social psychology, sociology, or political science.
+Requiring students to master research paradigms in two perspectives ensures that they will have the background and breadth to do effective research on important issues in information systems, policy, or management.
 It also provides a two-pronged base for more advanced courses.
-The social and policy requirement should be fulfilled by the end of two years.
-For the students in the joint program, this requirement should be fulfilled by the end of third year.
+The social and policy sciences requirement should be fulfilled by the end of two years.
+For the students in a joint program, this requirement should be fulfilled by no later than the end of third year.